-Leave of absence
+9.0 Leave of absence

-The school will only grant a pupil a leave of absence in exceptional circumstances.
-To have requests for a leave of absence considered, the school will expect parents to contact the headteacher in writing at least two weeks prior to the proposed start date of the leave of absence, providing the reason for the proposed absence and the dates during which the absence would be expected to occur.

-Any requests for leave during term time will be considered on an individual basis and the pupil's previous attendance record will be considered.
+- 9.1 The school will only grant a pupil a leave of absence in exceptional circumstances.
+To have requests for a leave of absence considered, the school will expect parents to contact the headteacher in writing at least two weeks prior to the proposed start date of the leave of absence, providing the reason for the proposed absence and the dates during which the absence would be expected to occur. - 9.2 Any requests for leave during term time will be considered on an individual basis and the pupil's previous attendance record will be considered.
 Where the absence is granted, the headteacher will determine the length of time that the pupil can be away from school.
-The school is not likely to grant a leave of absence for the purpose of a family holidays.

-Requests for leave will not be granted in the following circumstances:
+The school is not likely to grant a leave of absence for the purpose of a family holiday and will request that the Local Authority issue a fixed penalty notice, should the duration be longer than 5 days or 10 sessions. - 9.3 Requests for leave will not be granted in the following circumstances: